BrilianMisbah/battery-monitor-app/README.md

 # 🔋 Battery Monitor App

-A beautiful, feature-rich battery monitoring application for macOS built with Electron.
+A beautiful, feature-rich battery monitoring application **exclusively for macOS** built with Electron.
 Monitor your battery health, track charging patterns, and get intelligent notifications to optimize your MacBook's battery life.

+**⚠️ macOS Only**: This app is specifically designed for macOS and uses macOS-specific system features.
+It is not compatible with Windows or Linux.

 ![Battery Monitor App](assets/energy.png)